zenseo/jquery.equalize/README.md

 ### Breakpoints

-Breakpoints can be used to disable the plugin at a certain mininmal window (as defined in the settings) width.
+Breakpoints can be used to disable the plugin at a certain minimal window (as defined in the settings) width.
 There are three predefined breakpoints for Bootstrap, set your own breakpoint shortcodes for more flexibility.

 ```html
 <div id="set" data-equalize-breakpoint="sm">